Copyright for Teaching

 Search Result Example

 2) Database.
 From the library website do a search for what you are looking for.
-When you find a title of interest, click on it to open the detailed record for that particular resource.
+When you find a title of interest, click on it to open the record for the resource.
 Under “Action Links” click on “Read Online” or “Find it.”
-When the page opens, look for a “Share” or “Permalink” option.
-Copy and paste the link.

 Permalink Result Example